shakespete/react/TS/README.md

 We need exactly two generic types: T for the type of the array members going in, and U for the type of the array members going out.
 We pass in an array of Ts, and a mapping function that takes a T and maps it to a U. Finally, we return an array of Us.

+Generally, TypeScript will bind concrete types to your generic when you use the generic: for functions, it’s when you call them; for classes, it’s when you instantiate them; and for type aliases and interfaces, it’s when you use or implement them.

 ### Generic Type Interface
 ```